thruthesky/site/README.md

 ## TODO

+* Cache Teacher list page.
+* WebSQL for Schedule Cache. localStorage hsa 5MB quota problem.
+  * It does try/catch {} error handling if the data is too big but it's not enough.
+  * Since localStorage is limited for 5 MB.
+    * @todo find a way to save more than this Since we are only supporting IE11 and above.

 * Check all page, link, menu with offline.
 * Reloading angular route if the user clicks the same route.
   * without chaning anything from routerLink="..."